wkhayrattee/SavantPHP/README.md

 - Send your pull request on github.
 - And report any bugs either via email (savantphp@7php.com) or via github issues.
 (thanks guys!)

+### TODO
+- Add Tests suite
+- See if any further refactoring or performance twaek is needed